 In the event of inclement weather, the university may announce a change in operating status.
 Additionally, the university may announce the closure of administrative offices for various reasons including early dismissal.
-In these instances, scheduled and approved paid time off hours will be deducted from the employee's time off balance and not changed to University Closing Leave.
-Only staff scheduled to work during those times will be eligible for University Closing Leave.
+In these instances, scheduled and approved paid time off hours will be deducted from the employee's time off balance and not changed to University Closing Leave or Weather Flex.
+Only staff scheduled to work during those times will be eligible for University Closing Leave or Weather Flex.